hexresearch/nixdeploy/README.md

 ## OPPORTUNITIES

 We pay money for contributing to this project.
-Concact dzuikov@gmail.com for details.
+Contact dzuikov@gmail.com for details.